 After reading through the available user reviews, we've found a number of people commenting that the mattress is performing as well as it did initially, after over a year of use, and we haven't found any complaints about durability yet.
 However, in lieu of any longer-term data and based on its all-foam build and materials, we would expect the mattress to have between an average and below-average lifespan.

-Nevertheless, of the few hundred user reviews that are for the latest version of the Cocoon Chill Memory Foam mattress, some clear themes emerge.
-The majority absolutely love the mattress and award it a full five stars.
-Many comment that they're getting the ‘best sleep ever’ and praise its great value.
+Looking through these reviews, some clear themes emerge.
+Around 80% of reviewers awarded the mattress the full five stars, with many commenting that they're getting the ‘best sleep ever’ and praising its great value.
 Lots of people say that the cooling really works, and a few attribute the Cocoon Chill Memory Foam mattress to relieving their back pain and reducing aches and pains.

 Among the very limited one-star and two-stars reviews we could find, common complaints are that it's too firm and causes backache (conversely, a few people find it too soft), and that the cooling feature doesn't work.

 Should you buy the Cocoon Chill mattress?